ERM++: An Improved Baseline for Domain Generalization: Additional Results

 \subsection{Validation-Set Accuracy Curves}

-In Figures \ref{fig:oh_val},\ref{fig:pacs_val},\ref{fig:dn_val},\ref{fig:vlcs_val}, and \ref{fig:ti_val}, we provide source-validation accuracies for each of the 5 datasets, for the number of steps corresponding to \textit{long training}, which is 20000 steps for most datasets except for the larger DomainNet, which is 60000 steps.
+In Figures \ref{fig:oh_val},\ref{fig:pacs_val},\ref{fig:dn_val},\ref{fig:vlcs_val}, and \ref{fig:ti_val}, we provide source-validation accuracies for each of the 5 datasets, for 20000 steps for most datasets except for the larger DomainNet, which is 60000 steps.
 As one can see, at this point, validation accuracy is saturated for most domains in most datasets, so this training length is reasonable.
 Prior training lengths are denoted as red vertical lines in these figures, and one can see that for many datasets this is not a sufficient training length.
-As we describe in Section 5.1 of the main paper, this improves performance by 0.5\% on average.
+As we describe in Section 4.1 of the main paper, extending training lengths with \textbf{\textit{Auto-LR}} improves performance by 0.5\% on average.